6. Brain Fog and Memory Changes: The Cognitive Side of Menopause

 If you're noticing the signs of low estrogen, you don't need to wait.
 Relief and balance are possible.

-Q&A On Low Estrogen Symptoms
+Most Common Questions on Low Estrogen Symptoms

 When should I see a healthcare provider about my symptoms?

 You should reach out if symptoms are affecting your quality of life, sleep, work, or relationships.
 You don't need to wait until symptoms are severe.
-If you're experiencing irregular periods with very heavy bleeding, bleeding between periods, new heart palpitations with chest pain or dizziness, or signs of depression or anxiety that interfere with daily activities, seek care promptly.
-Early support can protect your long-term health and help you feel better sooner.

 Is Hormone Replacement Therapy (HRT) safe?